0xLeif/AppState/README.md

 Application.promote(to: CustomApplication.self)
 ```

+By doing this, your custom Application subclass becomes the shared singleton instance that you can use throughout your application.
+This allows you to extend the functionalities of the Application class and utilize these extensions wherever you need in your application.

 ## SyncState: Near Real-Time State Synchronization

 SyncState offers near real-time synchronization of application state across multiple devices using Apple's [NSUbiquitousKeyValueStore](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore).
 This allows for a consistent application state across various devices in your ecosystem.
 If your application operates on multiple platforms, SyncState ensures that all instances share the same state in near real-time.